 You don’t want your cat to go from zero minutes of play to an hour over one day.
 Think if you went to the gym for an hour and did a hard workout, you would feel out of shape and sore the next day.
 Our cats may feel very similar; remember that slow and steady will win the race.

 As mentioned, helping your cat be more physically active is a way to help them keep off the extra weight and stay trim.
 KONG is your one-stop-shop for all things cat toy-related.
 We have a variety of cat products and information that engages your cat’s natural instincts so they can keep their bodies (and minds) active.

 As your cat becomes accustomed to being more active, they’ll love feeling more energetic and spending quality time with you.

-Keeping your cat’s toy box full is easy when you are a member of the KONG Club.
-Your cat receives a new box every month full of toys and treats to keep them busy and active.
-You also receive health and wellness information centered around a building block of wellness.
-You’ll feel well-informed and ready to spend some one-on-one time with your favorite furry pal and their new toys.
+With the KONG Club membership, you will receive health and wellness information centered around a building block of wellness to keep your cat active and well.
+You’ll feel well-informed and ready to spend some one-on-one time with your favorite furry pal and how to interact with them and your cat toys.

 Join the KONG Club today to keep you informed and your cat active at play.